xinDW/VCD-Net/README.md

 # VCDNet

-Tensorflow implementation of training and using VCDNet for high-efficiency light field reconstruction.
+Tensorflow implementation of VCD-Net for high-efficiency light field reconstruction.

 ## Requirements

-* Python 3.6.7
+* Python 3
 * (Optional but highly recommended) CUDA 10.2 and CUDNN

 ## Install

 Clone the code repository using Git or just download the zip file.
-Download and the example data and the trained model parameters from [Google Drive](https://drive.google.com/file/d/1vFP1dX7hKmctt7DVQ0-MQ8fBYwcDIYwc/view?usp=sharing).
+Download and the example data and the trained model parameters from [Google Drive](https://drive.google.com/file/d/1bMnlc2vHlXWbiPxtTs4u-Kw-wdM-4L--/view?usp=sharing).
 The directory tree should be (after the example data and model parameters being downloaded and extracted):
 ```
 .
 ├── config.py